WangXuhongCN/OCGNN/README.md

 # IJCAI20-my-paper
-The anonymous implement of the paper (IJCAI paper id 1321).
+The anonymous implement of the paper.
 Since my code is a little "academic", I am still working on reconstructing my code.

 # Requirements
-pytorch>=1.0
+pytorch>=1.4
-DGL==0.4.1
+DGL>=0.4.2
 sklearn>=0.20.1
 numpy>=1.16
 networkx>=2.1